IrascibleBasil/pharis-mod-list/modlist.md

 ### [Skyrim Home of the Nords](https://www.nexusmods.com/morrowind/mods/44921)
 A project that is working on bringing Skyrim to Morrowind as it was depicted in pre-TES:V sources.

+I wouldn't recommend this on the original engine but it is playable.

 ### [Solstheim - Tomb of the Snow Prince](https://www.nexusmods.com/morrowind/mods/46810)
 A comprehensive overhaul of Solstheim that aims to improve the graphical fidelity, environmental design, and gameplay of the Bloodmoon DLC to a level that is consistent with modern TES:3 mod projects, such as Tamriel Rebuilt and Project Tamriel.